gridengine/gridengine/doc/README-DRMAA.txt

    compiler/linker that you want to link in this library, e.g. by passing the "-ldrmaa" option to the compiler/linker.

+   If you are planning to use the DRMAA 1.0 library instead of the DRMAA 0.95 library which is active by default, you must compile with the -DDRMAA_10 flag, which tells the compiler to use the DRMAA 1.0 header information.
+The differences between the 1.0 and 0.95 DRMAA libraries are small in theory, but can actually make a big difference in practice.
+   Because of the way the error codes changed between 0.95 and 1.0, an application compiled for 0.95 will not run with the 1.0 library.
+The problem is easily solved, however, by recompiling with the -DDRMAA_10 flag.
+For more information about what's new in DRMAA 1.0, see the man pages for drmaa_attributes(3), drmaa_jobtemplate(3) and drmaa_submit(3).

 3. Getting Support
 ------------------